 We put 11 different baby bath tubs to the test to find the safest, comfiest, cutest, and most durable baby bath tubs of the year!
 We tested the tubs out with four different babies, from one month to 7 months old, with varying heights and chub-factor.
 We tried them out in the sink, bathtub, floor, and countertop, to check out which was the most versatile and easy to position in each circumstance.
 In the end, we found several candidates for our best baby bath tubs list.
+Below are the top 5 baby bath tub results, followed by our in-depth reviews.

 |Model and Link to Amazon||Our Rating|